PranavSriram18/genai_foundations/docs/series/moe.md

 to overlap with communication; hence anything that increases communication or makes it less predictable poses a challenge.

-Sparsity lets FLOP count sublinearly with parameter count, but parameters still need to live somewhere, so total memory - and hence device count - scales roughly linearly with parameters.
+Sparsity lets FLOP count scale sublinearly with parameter count, but those parameters still need to live somewhere.
+Total memory, and hence device count, scale roughly linearly with parameters.
 Sparsity effectively shifts the burden from
 <span class="idea">compute</span> to <span class="idea">memory</span> and
 <span class="idea">communication</span>, with negative implications for
 [arithmetic intensity](https://modal.com/gpu-glossary/perf/arithmetic-intensity) if not mitigated.
-As we'll see, the resulting systems challenges are tightly coupled to architectural choices, meaning model designers cannot simply abstract away infrastructure details, resulting in a rich surface area for infrastructure-architecture codesign.
+As we'll see, the resulting systems challenges are tightly coupled to architectural choices, meaning model designers cannot simply abstract away infrastructure details.
+This creates a rich surface area for infrastructure-architecture codesign.

 ### 3.2 Dynamic Dispatch
 <span class="term">Expert parallelism</span> partitions the $m$ experts across $d$ devices.
 The
 choice of which expert processes which token is a function of the token, so tokens must be
 <span class="term">dynamically dispatched</span> to experts.
 Mechanically, this involves packing tokens into contiguous per-destination <span class="term">send
-buffers</span> (with padding for alignment), exchange via <span class="term">all-to-all dispatch</span>, processing as <span class="term">batched small GEMMs</span>, and finally another <span class="term">all-to-all</span> to unpermute to the original order.
+buffers</span> (with padding for alignment), exchanging via <span class="term">all-to-all dispatch</span>, processing as <span class="term">batched small GEMMs</span>, and finally unpermuting to the original order with another <span class="term">all-to-all</span>.
 Communication is overlapped with computation via <span class="term">double buffering</span>.

-This communication pattern raises several potential issues, including imbalanced loads, fragmented memory access, scattered gathers, small kernels, and poor cache locality.
+This communication pattern raises several potential issues, including imbalanced loads, fragmented memory access, small kernels, and poor cache locality.

 ### 3.3 Intra-Node vs Inter-Node Communication
 GPU training clusters are composed of <span class="term">nodes</span>, each of which is a server